ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be small.
 Appliations should take such side channels into consideration before choosing a particular deployment model and type of token challenge and redemption context.

-# Centralization

-A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.
-{{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
-several ways in which this might be mitigated.
-For example, a multi-stakeholder governance model could be established to determine what candidate participants are fit to operate as participants in a Privacy Pass deployment.
-This is precisely the system used to control the Web's trust model.

-Alternatively, Privacy Pass deployments might mitigate this problem through implementation.
-For example, rather than centralize the role of attestation in one or few entities, attestation could be a distributed function performed by a quorum of many parties, provided that neither Issuers nor Origins learn which Attester implementations were chosen.
-As a result, Clients could have more opportunities to switch between attestation participants.

 # Security Considerations {#security}